There are two parts to dbplyr SQL translation: translating dplyr

 and switch()

-are translate to
+are translated to

 CASE WHEN